 Instructions

-- Preheat oven to 350°F. Then, line a sheet pan with parchment paper.
+- Preheat oven to 425°F and line a sheet pan with parchment paper.
+Place the puff pastry dough onto the paper.
+Gently roll it out with a rolling pin.

-- Place blackberries around the perimeter of the peaches.
+- Sprinkle halved blackberries onto the top of the peaches.

 - Carefully fold over the 1 ½” border to create a crust.
-You may need to scoot your peaches inward for more room.
+You may need to scoot the fruit inward for more room; try to contain the juice from spreading onto the parchment paper as it will burn while cooking.

-- Brush egg wash on the folded crust and gently place sliced almonds on it.
+- Brush egg wash on the folded crust and scatter sliced almonds on it.
 You can also sprinkle some cane sugar for a sweeter, flaky crust.

 Nutrition